wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-deployment/includes/2-package-deploy.md

 ## Summary

-In this unit, you'll learn how to package and deploy SharePoint Framework solutions to production.
+In this unit, you learned how to package and deploy SharePoint Framework solutions to production.